 The program is being expedited under the “Quick Start” authority granted by Congress in the 2023 National Defense Authorization Act.
 This authority allows for rapid initiation of Space Force and Air Force programs to address emerging threats and technologies.
 “This authority allows us to move faster and start new Space Force and Air Force programs, and we appreciate Congress providing us this authority,” said Secretary of the Air Force Frank Kendall.

 The R-GPS program will proceed in three phases, with this first phase focusing on conceptual designs.
 Up to eight satellites could be launched by 2028.
-Future phases will narrow the field, leading to prototype development and the selection of vendors for final production.
+Future phases will narrow the field, leading to prototype development and the selection of vendors for final satellite production.

 “The importance of resilience can't be overstated,” said U.S. Space Force Chief of Space Operations Gen. Chance Saltzman.
 “R-GPS is one way we're working to ensure access to critical positioning, navigation and timing capabilities, for the warfighter and civil users alike.”

 Despite the program's strategic importance, the House Appropriations Defense Subcommittee has raised concerns about its efficacy.
-The subcommittee, which denied a $77 million request for R-GPS, questioned whether adding more satellites would adequately address threats like GPS jamming.
+The subcommittee, which denied a $77 million funding request for R-GPS, questioned whether adding more satellites would adequately address threats like GPS jamming.
 It also suggested that alternative positioning, navigation, and timing systems could be more effective, criticizing the program for focusing heavily on space-based solutions without addressing vulnerabilities in ground equipment.